 - For the trial article, it shouldn't be necessary to ask for permission from the institution featured.

-- Take the articles published on the MATCHA website as a model and try to write in a way that inspires the readers to visit Japan.
+- Use the articles published on the MATCHA website as an example and strive to write in a way that inspires the readers to want to visit Japan.